- Oops!Something went wrong.Please try again later.

-Shaw Communications Inc. SJR reported first-quarter fiscal 2019 adjusted earnings from continuing operations of 28 cents per share, beating the Zacks Consensus Estimate by 3 cents.
-Moreover, total revenues of $1.04 billion comfortably beat the consensus mark of $974 million.
+Shaw Communications SJR reported first-quarter fiscal 2021 adjusted earnings from continuing operations of 24 cents per share, missing the Zacks Consensus Estimate by 4%.

 Shaw Communications Inc. Price, Consensus and EPS Surprise